mspnp/aks-baseline/01-prerequisites.md

 1. Clone/download this repo locally, or even better fork this repository.

-   > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized experience; also ensure references to repos mentioned are updated to use your own (e.g. the following `GITHUB_REPO`).
+   > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized experience; also ensure references to this git repository mentioned throughout the walk through are updated to use your own (e.g. the following `GITHUB_REPO`).

    ```bash
    export GITHUB_REPO=https://github.com/mspnp/aks-secure-baseline.git